mrmekon/connectr/README.md

 $ cargo run
 ```

+## Usage / Help

 On first launch, Connectr will open your web browser to a self-configuration page, and save its configuration to your system home directory.
 The configuration page will walk you through creating the necessary Spotify developer application.

 ### Spotify Developer Application configuration

-On the first launch, connectr will guide you through setting up a Spotify developer application.
+On the first launch, Connectr will guide you through setting up a Spotify developer application.
 If you want to do it manually instead, or if something goes wrong, here are the instructions:

 * Go to your [Spotify Applications](https://developer.spotify.com/my-applications/#!/applications/create) page (login with your Spotify credentials)
 * Click "CREATE AN APP" in the upper-right corner